Our goals align with the United Nations Sustainable Development Goal (SDG) No. 13 – Climate Action.

 So, if footprints are just a part of being alive, you might ask what the big deal is.
 It’s simple.
 More carbon in the atmosphere makes for a warmer planet.
 The earth isn’t used to being this warm and it’s getting warmer every year!
 Ice caps are melting, sea levels are rising, weather events are becoming more extreme and more frequent, ecosystems and wildlife are dying… it’s a pretty big deal.

 The good news is, it’s not too late to do something about it.
 We’re working harder than ever to help solve the problem of climate change.
 One of the ways we’re doing this is to take account of our carbon emissions and make concerted efforts to reduce them.
-As a leader in sustainability, we’re committed to reducing our carbon emissions by 45% by 2030 and being carbon neutral on or before 2049.
+As a leader in sustainability, we’re committed to reducing our carbon emissions and being carbon neutral on or before 2049.

 Our goals align with the United Nations Sustainable Development Goal (SDG) No. 13 – Climate Action, and to the University’s Academic Plan 2020-2025 University-wide challenge which is focused on creating an impact on the SDGs to create positive change, locally and globally, for York’s students, the communities we serve, and the world around us.